BlogInternal Communications Measurement

 Internal Email Open Rate

 The email open rate for internal emails is also known as a unique open rate (UOR).
 It measures the percentage of employees who open their internal email.
-If you send 100 emails, and 30 recipients open the email, the open rate is 30% — (Number of opens / Total emails sent) x 100.
+If you send 100 emails, and 30 recipients open the email, the open rate is 30% — (Number of opens / Total emails delivered) x 100.

 ORs for internal emails typically vary based on factors such as subject line appeal, timing, and the perceived value of the message.
 Studies suggest that ORs in most industries range from 40% to 85%, with some organizations achieving even higher rates through targeted and personalized communication strategies.
 Monitoring this metric helps gauge the initial reach of your email campaigns and serves as a baseline for assessing engagement.